danielcifuentes54/aws-security-specialty/README.md

 ### Revoking IAM Role Temporary Credentials

 * Users usually have a long session duration time (e.g 12 hours), if credentials are exposed, they can be used for the duration of the session
-* Immediately revoke all permissions to the IA role's credentials issued before a certain time.
+* Immediately revoke all permissions to the IAM role's credentials issued before a certain time.
 * You can find the option called "Revoke Sessions" in the console, this option will add the following policy to your role:
   ```json
   {